appnexus/pyrobuf/README.md

 ### Differences from the Google library

-If pyrobuf does not do something protoc is doing that you need.
+If pyrobuf is missing a feature from protoc that you need, let us know!
 We are trying to make it as easy as possible for you to help make pyrobuf better.

-But for the most part, Pyrobuf should be a drag-and-drop replacement for the Google protobuf library.
+For the most part, Pyrobuf should be a drag-and-drop replacement for the Google protobuf library.
 There are a few differences, though.
 First, Pyrobuf does not currently implement the `MergeFrom` and `MergeFromString` methods that allow you to populate a message class from multiple protobuf messages.
 We may add these